 Topics might include: What are two things that brought you to this company?
 What do you enjoy about working in this department?
 What is the best thing you have done here since you started?
-What are two skills you have that help you be successful?
+What are two skills you have?